| |

 of the Holocaust written by a non-Jew.
 A major scholar of Roma history and culture (his book Gypsies in Poland: History

-Other Gypsy Tales), and is one of the most active translators of Yiddish literature remaining in Poland.
+Other Gypsy Tales), and was one of the most active translators of Yiddish literature in postwar Poland.

-Since 1946 Ficowski has dedicated a vast amount of time to reassembling the scattered fragments of the visual and literary
+Starting in 1946, Ficowski dedicated a vast amount of time to reassembling the scattered fragments of the visual and literary

 legacy of Bruno Schulz, a writer of great importance whose work was under-appreciated following the Second World War.